erkecanbazoglu/story_app/README.md

 Navigator Service: Page navigations are managed here
-Shared Preferences Service: Local data such as Seen/Unseen Stories are managed here
+Shared Preferences Service: Local data such as Seen/Unseen Stories are managed here Cache Manager Service: The story images and videos are cached through here

 ### Packages

 You can see pubspec file to see packages.

-For cubic transition between stories the flutter carousel slider package is used: flutter_carousel_slider
+For cubic transition between stories the flutter carousel slider package is used: Flutter Carousel Slider Package.

 However, due to incapabilities, it resulted in some bugs.
 But the package is forked and edited in order to fix the issues and downloaded from my github while using in the application.

-Also, the fix is sent as a pull request to the package owner: https://github.com/UdaraWanasinghe/FlutterCarouselSlider
+Pull Requests are sent to the package owner and some of them is approved.
+You can see them [here](https://github.com/UdaraWanasinghe/FlutterCarouselSlider/pulls?q=is%3Apr+is%3Aclosed).

 ## Author